WorkplaceX/ApplicationDoc/Application.Cli/Database/Blob/Doc.ContentIntegrate.SSL Certificate.md

 ![](/assets/ssl-certificate-request-bit-length.png)

 ## Certificate Request Private Key Location
-The Certificate Request is internally stored here:
+This part is for information only.
 (Note)
 A certificate request can only be completed on the same computer where the certificate request has been created!
 (Note)
+The Certificate Request with it's private key is stored internally here:

 Start > run > mmc > File > Add/Remove Snap-in... > Certificates > Computer account
 ![](/assets/ssl-certificate-request-location.png)